bmatics/l5-postgres-savepoints/README.md

 # laravelsavepoints
 Adds support for save points to database connections in Laravel 5

-To enable save points for a connection, simply add `"savepoints" => true` to the connection config
+To enable save points for a connection, simply add `'savepoints' => true` to the connection config